Queens Village, Queens: Police and crime

 Queens Village is patrolled by the 105th Precinct of the NYPD, located at 92–08 222nd Street.
 The 105th Precinct ranked 17th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 29 per 100,000 people, Queens Village's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 378 per 100,000 people is lower than that of the city as a whole.

 The 105th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 79.4% between 1990 and 2018.
 The precinct reported 9 murders, 24 rapes, 197 robberies, 405 felony assaults, 266 burglaries, 589 grand larcenies, and 164 grand larcenies auto in 2018.

+Politics

+Queens Village is part of the 14h New York State Senate district, represented by Leroy Comrie; the 23rd New York State Assembly district, represented by Clyde Vanel; District 32 in the New York City Council, represented by Nantasha Williams; 5th congressional district in the United States House of Representatives, represented by Gregory W. Meeks; and represented by Charles E. Schumer and Kirsten Gillibrand in the United States Senate.

 Fire safety

 Queens Village contains a New York City Fire Department (FDNY) fire station, Engine Co.
 304/Ladder Co.
 162, at 218–44 97th Avenue.